bicknell/DCC-Mobile-Decoder/hardware/reference/Breadboard-1/CALCULATIONS.md

     - LED should still light at 2.8ma
   - 1.40 KOhms is a standard E48 and E96 series resistor value.
     - 0805 1% 1/8W resistors are generally available.

+### Dummy Load

+When JP61 is installed a 100 Ohm resistor is connected to the motor outputs.
+This enables "readback" functionality without having a motor connected, or generating a load on a command station when increasing the speed without having a motor attached.

+- Dummy load resistor R61
+  - **PROJECT REQUIREMENT:** Vdrive max is 30v
+  - **PROJECT REQUIREMENT:** Vdrive min is 6v
+  - **NMRA Standard S9.2.3:** "Basic acknowledgment is defined by the Digital Decoder providing an increased load (positive-delta) on the programming track of at least 60 mA for 6 ms +/-1 ms."
+  - **CALCULATE:** R = V / I
+  - **CALCULATE:** 30 / 0.060, R = 500 Ohm
+  - **CALCULATE:** 6 / 0.060, R = 100 Ohm
+  - 100 Ohms is needed at the lowest voltage, recalcuate at highest.
+  - **CALCULATE:** I = V / R
+  - **CALCULATE:** 30 / 100 = .300, aka 300ma
+  - **CALCULATE:** P = V * I
+  - **CALCULATE:** P = 30 * .3, W = 9W
+  - A 9W resistor would need to be a wire-wound, 2" long device.
+But we can take advantage of the fact that readback is only 60ma for 6ma, e.g. a burst.
+Many resistors are rated for 5x burst, so we consider a 2 Watt 100 Ohm, 5x burst option.
+  - 100 Ohm 2 Watt 5% resistors in a 2512 case are readily available.